braitom/Ring2Slack/README.md

 6. `git push heroku master`

-Alternatively, you can deploy your own copy of the app using this button:
+Alternatively, you can deploy the app using this button:

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)